-QUETTA: The Supreme Court at its Quetta registry on Tuesday resumed the hearing of a petition on the law and order situation and human rights violations in Balochistan, DawnNews reported.
+QUETTA: The Supreme Court on Wednesday resumed the hearing of a petition on the law and order situation and human rights violations in Balochistan at the Supreme Court’s Quetta registry, DawnNews reported.

-A three-judge bench of the apex court, comprising Chief Justice Iftikhar Muhammad Chaudhry, Justice Khilji Arif Hussain and Justice Jawwad S. Khawaja, was hearing the petition filed by the Balochistan Bar Association on the law and order situation in Pakistan’s largest province.
+A three-judge bench of the apex court, comprising Chief Justice Iftikhar, Justice Khilji Arif Hussain and Justice Jawwad S. Khawaja, was hearing the petition filed by the Balochistan Bar Association on the law and order situation in the province.

 During the hearing, the bench expressed its consternation over the incidents of targeted killings in the province’s Khuzdar district.